 Robie Andrews Hall

+Robie Andrews Hall houses approximately 200 students in doubles and singles.
+Every room is unique in size and shape, and many have the original hardwood floors.
+Large windows and wide hallways add to the hall's charm.
 Burnham Lounge is the large community gathering spot, with a big screen TV and comfortable seating; other hall amenites include a community kitchen, two laundry rooms, vending machines, and an elevator.

 Every room has a closet or armoire, desk and chair, dresser, and bed for each occupant and a room micro-fridge.
 Every room also has active hookups for cable tv and high speed internet.